Skip to main content

 Open in Playground

-With this option set to true, and if you are using no-void, you should turn on the allowAsStatement option.
+When this option is set to true, if you are using no-void, you should turn on the allowAsStatement option.

 ignoreIIFE

-This allows you to skip checking of async IIFEs (Immediately Invoked function Expressions).
+Whether to ignore async IIFEs (Immediately Invoked Function Expressions).
+Default: false.

 Examples of correct code for this rule with { ignoreIIFE: true }: